Bill Drayton

 William Drayton (born 1943) is an American social entrepreneur.
 Drayton was named by U.S. News & World Report as one of America's 25 Best Leaders in 2005.
 He is responsible for the rise of the phrase "social entrepreneur", a concept first found in print in 1972.

 Drayton is the founder and current chair of Ashoka: Innovators for the Public, a 501(c)(3) organization dedicated to finding and fostering social entrepreneurs worldwide.
 Drayton also chairs two other 501(c)(3) organizations, namely Youth Venture and Get America Working!

 According to Drayton's philosophy, social entrepreneurs are individuals with innovative solutions to society's most pressing social problems.
 To quote Drayton, "Social entrepreneurs are not content just to give a fish or teach how to fish.
 They will not rest until they have revolutionized the fishing industry."

 He was elected a Member of the American Philosophical Society in 2019.

+In 1981, Drayton founded Ashoka: Innovators for the Public, a global organization dedicated to identifying and empowering leading social entrepreneurs.
+He used the stipend from his 1984 MacArthur Fellowship to fully dedicate himself to Ashoka’s mission.

 Early years

 Drayton's mother emigrated to the United States from Australia.
 His father was an American who became an explorer.
 His ancestors were some of the earliest anti-slavery abolitionist and women's leaders in the U.S. Drayton was born in 1943 in New York City.

 Drayton attended high school at Phillips Academy, where he established the Asia Society, which soon became the school's most popular student organization.
 He attended Harvard where he received his Bachelor of Arts degree in 1965, where he created the Ashoka Table, bringing in prominent government, union, and church leaders for off-the-record dinners at which students could ask "how things really worked".
 Drayton entered Balliol College, Oxford and received a Master of Arts degree in 1967.
 He attended Yale Law School where he received his Juris Doctor in 1970.
 At Yale Law School, Drayton founded Yale Legislative Services, which, at its peak, involved a third of the law school's student body.